 Everyone Else Figured This Out

 Every other major sport on Earth has solved timekeeping.
-Football is the weird uncle at the party insisting his sundial works fine.
+Football is the weird uncle at the party insisting his sundial works fine — and meanwhile, teams exploit the broken clock to waste time on purpose.

 | Sport | Clock Stops? | Independent Timekeeper? | Visible Game Clock? | Fans Know Time Left? |